Greg0109/BoardyServer/README.md

 3. Click Login Items.
 At the bottom left corner of the window, click on the lock icon and enter your admin password.
 4. Click the ‘+‘ sign and find the Application that you wish to auto-start via the Finder interface.
 You probably want to open the /Applications folder to do so.
 You can select multiple items by holding down the ⌘ key while selecting each item.
 5. Once your desired items are selected, click the Add button.

-## Warning:
- Keep in mind that some public wifis (just like coffee shops, universities and so on) usually have their ports blocked.
-This tweak might not work on such wifis.